ShihabYasin/CommunityActivity/README.md

 # CommunityActivity
-Some collection of Supporting Activity to Tizen Devlopers and Samsung Developers Worldwide by myself @Samsung:
+Some collection of My Supporting Activity to Tizen Devlopers and Samsung Developers @Samsung:

 /* If any previous post not found from below link(s) please see Archived File(s)   */